Why Build a Power Plant if You Can Make a Virtual One?

 Virtual power plants around the globe

-Elsewhere, it is worth noting that VPPs are also predominantly provided by companies that have developed complex software platforms to handle distributed energy and storage assets.
+It is also worth noting that VPPs are also predominantly provided by companies that have developed complex software platforms to handle distributed energy and storage assets.

-Thus German battery maker Sonnen operates VPPs in Germany and California.
-Denver software developer Enbala Power Networks runs VPPs in North America and Australia.
+German battery maker sonnen operates VPPs in Germany and California.
+Colorado-based software developer Enbala Power Networks runs VPPs in North America and Australia.
 Solar installer Sunrun is pitting a VPP against traditional power plants in New England.
-And so on.

-It is also worth noting that many of these firms are being snapped up by larger, more diversified energy companies in the same way that Enel acquired Demand Energy and EnerNOC.
-Sonnen is now owned by Shell, for instance, and Generac Power Sysems bought Enbala this month.
+What's more, many of these firms are being snapped up by larger, more diversified energy companies in the same way that Enel acquired Demand Energy and EnerNOC.
+Sonnen is now owned by Shell, for instance, and Generac Power Systems bought Enbala this month.

-While it is perhaps too early to talk of direct competition between these companies and traditional power plant providers, it is clear that thermal generation asset vendors are aware of the threat.
+While it is perhaps too early to talk of direct competition between these companies and traditional power-plant providers, it is clear that thermal generation asset vendors are aware of the threat.

-Two years ago, GE Power’s chief digital officer, Steven Martin, told GTM the business was investigating blockchain-enabled VPPs because “the types of plants that are of interest in different parts of the world seem to be changing.”
+Two years ago, Steven Martin, GE Power’s chief digital officer, told GTM the business was investigating blockchain-enabled VPPs because “the types of plants that are of interest in different parts of the world seem to be changing.”

-Omid Mousavi, research and development director at the grid digitalization firm Depsys, said the trend towards VPPs was gathering pace as more and more grid-connected assets, from battery systems to home thermostats, were being equipped with smart technologies.
+Omid Mousavi, research and development director at the grid digitalization firm Depsys, said the trend toward VPPs is gathering pace as more and more grid-connected assets, from battery systems to home thermostats, are being equipped with smart technologies.

 “If you look at it globally, the quickest thing to install for a huge amount of power is a gas plant,” he said in an interview.
 “That is something that will continue.
-But in certain places there will be less and less approvals, to the point that we need to utilize more of these virtual resources.”
+But in certain places, there will be [fewer] approvals [of thermal plants], to the point that we need to utilize more of these virtual resources.”